Xevious202/RPI-Kubernetes/README.md

 #### Post Install (Master Only)
 1. Enable Microk8s prepackaged Dashboard, DNS, and local storage services
   * `$ sudo microk8s.enable dashboard dns storage`
+2. Add /snap/bin to PATH
+  * for Temporary use, run `$ export PATH=$PATH:/snap/bin`
+  * for Permanent use:
+    * edit `/etc/environment`
+    * append `:/snap/bin` before the final double quote
-2. Create a [new user] account, give it kubectl and docker rights
+3. Create a [new user] account, give it kubectl and docker rights
   * `$ sudo adduser <username>` and complete all fields
   * `$ sudo usermod -aG microk8s <username>`
   * `$ sudo usermod -aG docker <username>`
   * `$ sudo chown -f -R <username> ~/.kube`
   * switch to user for all following steps
   * `$ su - <username>`
-3. Create permanent alias (if Microk8s is only kubernetes implementation running in cluster)
+4. Create permanent alias (if Microk8s is only kubernetes implementation running in cluster)
   * From home folder create '.bash_alias'
 ```sh
 #Alias for Microk8s.kubectl, will work on next login